JM-Lemmi/commute-heatmap/Notes.md

 Using a grid of coordinates is also not very useful, as you'd probably settle somewhere closer to a population/village instead of on a random field, and the commuting times do differ because of ÖPNV anbindung there.

+This article has a nice R package that will get a map. https://axelhodler.medium.com/creating-a-heat-map-from-coordinates-using-r-780db4901075

+And this for a map I can use, because I dont want a scatterplot-heatmap, but a value driven heatmap: https://stackoverflow.com/a/29193971/9397749

 ## Background Map

 Google Maps will not give you more than 640x640px images, or if you specify why 2048x2048px, which is way less than i'd want. https://developers.google.com/maps/documentation/maps-static/start#Largerimagesizes